Vaileasys/pz-wiki_parser/README.md

 # Resources
 These steps are only required if any of the first time set up failed.

-### Scripts
-1. Find your `scripts` folder in the media folder of your Project Zomboid install location.
-2. Copy the entire `scripts` folder into the `resources` folder of this project.

 ### Lua
 Add the following Lua files to `resources`, all are found within `ProjectZomboid\projectzomboid\media\lua\`: